Alejandro-Bernal-M/Capstone-Project-JavaScript/README.md

 ```bash
 cd Capstone-Project-Setup-Kanban
 ```
-3. Open it with the live server
+3. Open it with the live server: npm start

 ### Install
 ```